alexfraze/A-W_Creamery/to-do.md

     4. check that views work with authorization (test)
     5. do I put cancan code in controller or in views (or both?)
 2. add js to make interactions easier
+3. add in controllers for jobs, shifts, and flavors
 3. make an option to reschedule last weeks shifts and make some changes
 4. make a save and save + create new option for shifts
 5. datepicker